-On the corner of that block, on some days at the entrance to the McPherson Square metro a street musician plays jazz on a horn--- while on most days now, on the sidewalk in front of the building responsible for their welfare, a few stray left over “Occupiers”, veterans of these ongoing wars and past, still protest, looking like a heap of rags or lumps of dumped bodies—or body bags---as they take shelter from rain or cold, covered head to toe in their sleeping bags in the early mornings.
-Nearby, large shiny bullet proof black sports utility vehicles, in the employees reserved parking slots on the street, provide a contrast of wealth and power to their state.
+On the corner of that block, on some days at the entrance to the McPherson Square metro a street musician plays jazz on a horn— while on most days now, on the sidewalk in front of the building responsible for their welfare, a few stray left over “Occupiers”, veterans of these ongoing wars and past, still protest, looking like a heap of rags or lumps of dumped bodies—or body bags—as they take shelter from rain or cold, covered head to toe in their sleeping bags in the early mornings at the entrance to the Department's building.
+Nearby, large shiny bullet proof black sports utility vehicles, in the employees reserved parking slots on the street, provide a a sharp contrast to them and symbolize wealth, power and the capability to roll over bodies and crush them.
 On a large brass plate on the outside wall of the Department of Veterans Affairs the inscription quotes Abraham Lincoln: “To care for him who shall have borne the battle and for his widow and his orphan.”
-I wonder if war was Lincoln's definition of battle or was his idea more profound than that—a man who himself was felled, and left behind a widow and orphans.
+I wonder if war was Lincoln's definition of battle or was his idea more profound than that—This man who himself was felled by an assassin's bullet and who left behind a widow and orphans.
 Was the notion of battle for Lincoln, the struggle to care for all on the basis of need and the un-decorated act that these stragglers, these society's lost souls, on the sidewalk were now engaged in?

 In the park I walked by the monument to stumps: the cut down tree trunks.
 One resembled a giant doppelganger: a moth?
 And where was the flame?
 Normally, I would have walked on another path but lost in my thoughts I passed by the lady, Ellen Thomas who has held vigil night and day in front of the White House for decades with her protest signs against nuclear bombs. (here and here).
-I walked passed her, a living monument herself, and on towards the south west corner towards the statue of the French General Comte de Rochambeau who wears a knee length dress coat, tights, hat and high boots and come to think of it, my wardrobe minus the sword, eight months out of the year come fall in Washington.
+I walked passed her, a living monument herself, and on towards the south west corner towards the statue of the French General Comte de Rochambeau who wears a knee length dress coat, tights, hat and high boots and come to think of it, it is my wardrobe minus the sword, eight months out of the year come Fall in Washington.
 At the base of the statue, stands the sculpture of a woman brandishing a sword.
-Now at this angle, in the early morning's clouded light, as a storm brewed overhead—the sword seemed poised to slit the throat of the eagle whose wings had appeared to me at earlier at another angle to me as that of an angel's.
-Perhaps the artist cautioned at this hour, in this light at this angle, that when liberty resorts instead to a sword as its weapon, freedom is threatened?
+Now at this angle, in the early morning's clouded light, as a storm brewed overhead—the sword seemed poised to slit the throat of the eagle whose wings seemed to me earlier from another angle, as if those of an angel's.
+Perhaps the artist cautioned at this hour, in this light at this point of view, that when liberty resorts to a sword as its weapon, freedom is threatened?
 The artist must have depended on the eyes, context and moment of the beholder.
-Perhaps that is why sculptures are meant to be seen every day, over and over again in parks and public spaces and not confined to private homes and museums.
+Perhaps that is why sculptures are meant to be seen every day, over and over again, come at from different routes and angles, and are meant to be in public parks and other public outdoor spaces and not confined to private homes and museums.

-I wonder, how such a sculpture in a rather puritanical country even at that time at the turn of the 20th century found approval at the time of its installation and that too, bang opposite the White house—And more importantly in the Washington of today how has it escaped notice.
-Certainly crowds of school teachers and students did not gather here like they do other statues in the park.
-Perhaps a history lesson intoning the virtues of heroism and glories of war—runs amuck here with this glaring detail, of show and tell---risking accusations of child abuse and perhaps more dangerously those of presenting war as pornography.
+I wonder, how such a sculpture in a rather puritanical country even at that time at the turn of the 20th century found approval at the time of its installation and that too, bang opposite the White House.
+And more importantly, in the Washington of today, how has it escaped notice?
+Certainly crowds of school teachers and students do not gather here like they do at the other statues in the park.
+Perhaps a history lesson intoning the virtues of heroism and glories of war—runs amuck here with this glaring detail, of show and tell—risking accusations of child abuse and perhaps more dangerously those of presenting war as pornography.